COUNTRY DESCRIPTION: India, the world's largest democracy, has a very diverse population, geography, and climate. India is the world's second

 Influenza is transmitted from November to April in areas north of the Tropic of Cancer, and from June through November (the rainy season) in areas south of the Tropic of Cancer, with a smaller peak from February through April; off-season transmission can also occur.
 All travelers are at increased risk.
 Influenza vaccine is recommended for all travelers during the flu season.

-Outbreaks of Avian Influenza (H5N1 virus) occur intermittently in eastern India, including West Bengal, Manipur, Sikkim, and Assam.
+Outbreaks of Avian Influenza (H5N1 virus) occur intermittently in eastern India, including West Bengal, Manipur, Sikkim, Andhra Pradesh, and Assam.
 For further information on avian influenza (bird flu), please refer to the Department of State's Avian Influenza Fact Sheet.

 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO).
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.
 These websites provide useful information, such as suggested vaccinations for visitors to India, safe food and water precautions, appropriate measures to avoid contraction of mosquito-borne diseases (such as malaria and Japanese B encephalitis), suggestions to avoid altitude sickness, etc. Further, these sites provide information on disease outbreaks that may arise from time to time.
 Outbreaks of mosquito-borne viral diseases such as dengue fever and chikungunya occur in various parts of India each year.
 You should check these sites shortly before traveling to India.
 Further health information for travelers is available from the WHO.